tiberiusmaximilian/icons4chat/README.md

 - User options ...
 A gear
 - Rules ...
 An exclamation point in a triangle
 - Help ...
 A question mark in a circle
 - Server settings ...
 Not sure.
 Another gear?
-Different somehow?
+Different somehow? (*showing racks and a gear*)
 - Clear chat ...
-Not sure
+Not sure *an erasure*
 - Logout ...
-An X
+An X *an exit door*
 - User info ...
-A lowercase i in a circle
+A lowercase i in a circle (*an  8-figure with an i*)
 - Kick user ...
-Not sure
+Not sure (*a yellow 8-figure with red cross*)
 - Ban user ...
-Not sure
+Not sure (*a red 8-figure with black cross*)

 #### Toggle Icons: (these should follow a pattern; like glowing vs. dim)
 - Chat open ...
 A glowing circle.
 Maybe blue?